dimvasdim/mean_shift/README.md

 # mean_shift
-This is an implemenation of mean shift algorithm in cuda
+mean_shift.cu is a parallel implemenation of mean shift algorithm written in cuda C means_shift_serial.c is a serial implmenation of the same algorithm written in C